aaron-grau/curic/javascript/readings/vanilla_javascript.md

 # Vanilla JavaScript

 Vanilla, in the context of coding, not cooking, means using a language or library without additional enhancements.
-In this case, _Vanilla JavaScript_, would JavaScript without any additional libraries (jQuery in our case).
+In this case, _Vanilla JavaScript_, would be JavaScript without any additional libraries (jQuery in our case).

 ## Why not jQuery?